nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case resumes from step 5.

 * 4b.
 The edited contact results in a duplicate
   * 4b1.
-UniLink shows an error message indicating that a duplicate contact already exists Use case ends.
+UniLink shows an error message indicating that a duplicate contact already exists.
+    Use case ends.

 **Use case: UC004 - View contact list**